 4) Sense of urgency

 Fun fact: apartment pricing changes daily.
-Yes, you read that correctly.
-Market pricing is set based on supply and demand, then properties will combine that with the number of vacant units of a certain floor plan to adjust certain specials.
-Working with a sense of urgency is absolutely essential to put renters in the perfect place at the perfect time.
-As you’re working with your apartment locator, don’t be surprised if they call or text you asking how quickly you can get to a certain property to tour.
-They’ve probably identified price-for-location or price-for-finishes that match exactly what you’re looking for.
-If your apartment locator acts like “okay, I’ll get to this when I get to it,” then it might be time to reconsider who’s providing your service, honey!
+Market pricing is based on supply and demand.
+Properties will adjust market pricing with the number of vacant units of a certain floor plan to adjust certain specials.
+Working with a sense of urgency is absolutely essential to help you lease the perfect place at the perfect time.

 Your locator should also have a few questions for you.
-If they’re sending you suggestions without asking what it is you’re looking for that means the list you receive probably isn’t super tailored to your search specifically.
+If they’re sending you suggestions without asking what it is you’re looking for that means the list you receive probably isn’t super tailored to your specific needs.
 Even if you’re using an online assistant to produce a list of apartments, the criteria used to produce those lists typically come from checkboxes which leave you with a very long list of apartment options, little to no context, and no human resources.